ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/01-terminology.md

 Adaptivity
 :   An *adaptive* sorting algorithm can take advantage of the existing order in the input.
     In general this means that the algorithm runs faster if the list is almost sorted, compared to if the list is completely random.
-    The classic example of an adaptive sorting algorithm is Insertion sort (see @sec:insertion-sort).
+    The classic example of an adaptive sorting algorithm is Insertion sort (see @sec:sorting-1:insertion-sort).

 In-place
 :   When the memory use of the algorithm does not grow (too much) when the array size grows.